-- Platelets help clot the blood.
+- Platelets help clot the blood, for example after a cut.
 Symptoms of a low platelet count include abnormal bleeding, such as bleeding gums and nosebleeds.

 Some further laboratory tests may be carried out on your blood cells.
 These tests are also called chromosome analysis.
 Your haematologist may order these tests to look for changes (abnormalities) in your chromosomes.
 The tests are called cytogenetic tests or molecular analysis.